-- 1) For the qualitative analysis portion, you will prepare and use a formal scientific notebook and write a formal lab report on your unknowns for each group covered.
-This section will include a qualitative analysis practical.
-The Qualitative Analysis Practical will be an unknown potentially containing ions from all groups covered.
-You may use your own graded formal reports, lab manual, formal scientific notebook, and pre-lab lectures from Chem 112 on the Qualitative Analysis Practical. - 2) The remaining labs cover various topics, and will be followed by a practical quiz.
+Two practical lab quizzes covering basic skills and comprehension will be given.
 In part, a laboratory practical quiz requires a student to demonstrate knowledge and skills by performing tasks in the laboratory.
 In this way, a student's ability to use equipment properly and demonstrate correct technique can be evaluated.
 A practical lab quiz will also cover basic understanding of the fundamental models of chemistry illustrated in the laboratory experiments.
-Questions of this kind will ask you to analyze data similar to laboratory experiments you performed.
-You may use your own graded data sheets, lab manual, syllabus, pre-lab lectures and tutorials from Chem 112 on the Practical Quiz.
+Questions of this kind will ask you to analyze data similar to laboratory experiments youperformed.
+Questions may combine elements of different labs.
+You may use your own graded data sheets, lab manual, syllabus, prelab lectures, and tutorials from Chem 111 on the practical quizzes.